-This checklist can be used for different kinds of events (indoor and outdoor, single day or multi-days), such as a skidoo event, a general assembly, a canoe brigade or other land-based event, a broomball match, a community feast, etc. It is important to follow the current community phase guidelines in any protocol.
+This checklist can be used for different kinds of events (indoor and outdoor, single day or multi-day), such as skidoo races, a general assemblies, canoe brigades or other land-based events, broomball tournaments, community feasts, etc. It's important to follow the community phase guidelines in any protocol.

 - Decide how many people can attend the event.

 - Consider how much space is needed, and who will come.

 - Will people be able to keep a distance from each other if they choose to?

 - Will people come in family groups, or will multiple families mix together?

 - Consider how much people may mingle at the event.